anoop-rkt/Bank-management-system/README.md

 # Bank-management-system
-Banking system using HTML,CSS, ReactJS ,Php and mysql
+Banking system using HTML,CSS ,Php and mysql